rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 ## Summary

 This KEP describes a new structure for the `RabbitmqCluster` spec to achieve better flexibilty and configurability for the `RabbitmqCluster`.
-The proposed solution suggests using the StatefulSet and Service kubernetes template directly in our spec.
+The proposed solution suggests using the StatefulSet, Service, and the ConfigMap kubernetes template directly in our spec.
 Users will be able to configure any field that of the StatefulSet and ingress Service template through editting the `RabbitmqCluster` spec.

 ## Motivation